- They provide water for 37 million people.

 And yet, the Lakes are vulnerable to pollution, invasive species, over consumption and irresponsible development.
-Find out what you can do to help.

 The Great Lakes are a vast-but not limitless-resource.
 Thirty million people in this region, including Chicagoans, rely on the lakes for drinking and bathing water, and the demand is growing.
 That is why water conservation is critical to the health of the Great Lakes and our communities.